 Social workers support and protect some of society’s most deprived and vulnerable people.
 They require a high level of motivation, commitment and a qualifying degree.
 The Open University’s Social Worker Degree Apprenticeship (SWDA) is approved by Social Work England (SWE), and successful completion entitles graduates to apply for registration as a social worker.

-Our Social Worker Degree Apprenticeship is a practice-based learning programme that combines theory and practice-based learning and development, delivered flexibly around the demands of your workplace.
+The Open University's Social Worker Degree Apprenticeship combines theory and practice-based learning, and is delivered flexibly around the demands of your workplace.
 Apprentices will develop new skills and knowledge whilst carrying out real work as part of a team in a social care setting.

 Through completion of this apprenticeship, learners will gain: